Albert Desenfans

 Constant Albrecht (Albert) Desenfans (Genappe, 24 January 1845 – Braine-l'Alleud, 12 March 1938) was a Belgian sculptor.

+Life

 Desenfans studied at the Académie Royale des Beaux-Arts in Brussels as a pupil of Eugène Simonis.
-Most of the work in his career is related to the building and public park projects of King Leopold II of Belgium in the years between 1870 and 1907.
-In his hometown of Schaerbeek is a street named after him.
+Most of the work in his career is related to the building and public park projects of King Leopold II between 1870 and 1907.
+In his hometown of Schaerbeek, a street is named after him.